rayphee/telgen/README.md

     telgen> FILE MOD /home/user/test.txt data
     ```

+### Establishing a Network Connection and Sending Data

 To establish a network connection and send data, type the `NET` keyword, the source IP and port, followed by the destination IP address and port, and ASCII data:

 ```console